Chimera Performance Dashboard

 So far, we have accomplished 4 main tasks:

-- Set up virtual machine on CS server - The VM runs Ubuntu on the CS server.
-All
+- Set up virtual machine (b6) on CS server - The VM runs Ubuntu on the CS server.
+All group members have access by SSHing into the machine.

-- Prometheus data collection - Prometheus is successfully scraping data from the
+- Prometheus data collection - Prometheus is successfully scraping data from the node exporter and storing it.

-- Grafana display - Grafana is connected to Prometheus and correctly displaying
+- Grafana display - Grafana is connected to Prometheus and correctly displaying the collected metrics.

 Team Members

-Blake, Phoenix, Stephanie, Desmond, Dhruv, Aihemaiti
+Blake, Stephanie, Desmond, Dhruv, Aihemaiti